xpring-eng/sidechain-launch-kit/CONTRIBUTING.md

 ### Set up Python environment

-To make it easy to manage your Python environment with `xrpl-py`, including switching between versions, install `pyenv` and follow these steps:
+To make it easy to manage your Python environment, including switching between versions, install `pyenv` and follow these steps:

 * Install [`pyenv`](https://github.com/pyenv/pyenv):